 I am not the choices I made in my addiction.
-I am no longer bound by the guilt and shame of my past actions: lying about my drinking, stealing so I could get drunk, manipulating anything and anyone to get what I wanted.
+I am no longer bound by the guilt and shame of my past actions: lying about my drinking, stealing so I could get drunk, manipulating anyone to get what I wanted.
 That bondage was one of the reasons I lived in the cycle of addiction.
 I used to blindly go through life doing as I pleased.
-I am not a bad person that did bad things.
-I am a person living with a treatable disease who can learn to make better choices for me and those around me.
+I am not a bad person who did bad things.
+I am a person living with a treatable disease who can learn to make better choices for myself and those around me.

 I have had to make right the wrongs I have done.
 I am responsible for what I did.
-That is a concept that never entered my mind.
-That is where the true freedom from my past began.
-I had to learn how to own my past behaviors and learn how to make better choices.
+When I was in active addiction, those concepts never entered my mind.
+True freedom in recovery began when I learned how to own my past behaviors and make better choices.

-Letting go of old ideas also touched me spiritually.
+Letting go of old ideas also benefitted me spiritually.

-God is not something far away who is only going to punish me.
+God is not a force who exists far away and who wants to punish me.
 His will is for me to seek Him and leave the rest to Him.
 I do not have to make things happen anymore.
 I can trust that His love and grace will guide me to what is best for me.
 When I earnestly try to live in His will, I do not have to worry.